Monday, December 31, 2012

 Not to riches and privilege and palace

-But in a stable to ordinary folk
+But in a manger to ordinary folk

 So wonderfully blessed